5T33Z0/OC-Little-Translated/E_Compatibility_Charts/README.md

 - Find the .md file for your CODEC
 - Click to open it

-Inside, you will find a list of all availabe Layout-IDs for the selected CODEC with additional info about the system/mainboard it has been created for.
+Inside, you will find a list of all available Layout-IDs for the selected CODEC with additional info about the system/mainboard it has been created for.

 So, if your mainboard uses [ALC1220](https://github.com/dreamwhite/ChonkyAppleALC-Build/blob/master/Realtek/ALC1220.md) for example, you could easily find out if someone already created a Layout ID for it.